Text baby to 444999

 Using a research-based, evidence-informed curriculum, Parent Educators provide families with developmentally appropriate activities to do with their children both during and after visits.
 Parents are and should be their child's most influential teacher.
 Parent Educators partner with parents to achieve this goal.

-Anyone may refer a pregnant woman to Parents as Teachers.
+Anyone may refer a pregnant woman or family to Parents as Teachers.
 Referrals are taken from: